-Input Selector

-To toggle the three-way input selector (In1, In2, Gen), click on the switch icon that corresponds to the location at which you want the selector to point.
-The Desk Input Selector keys will follow the changes, and display the correct source.
+Input Selector To toggle the three-way input selector (In1, In2, Gen), click on the switch icon that corresponds to the location at which you want the selector to point.
+The Desk Input Selector keys will follow the changes, and display the correct Dynamics Key Selector source.
+To toggle the two-way input selector (Int, Ext), click on the switch icon that corresponds to the location at which you want the selector to point.